kyletolle/the-mechanism-collection/index.md

 animate to take over in 3M.
 But now her defenses are back up, which causes 4M.
 The inanimate corrects itself and eradicates the animate.

-Swinging oaths as tree branches, I've broken more promises than backs.
-Building ladders straight to the sky in order to avoid socialization.
-Winds don't deter me, but the cold they bring just might.

 Society means confrontation, but above the smog is freedom.